 Homemade Pierogies are pure comfort!
 These filled dumplings have a crisp but tender dough and a creamy mashed potato filling.
 They are a delicious treat to make, and both make-ahead and freezer friendly.

-Every culture has their dumpling, and while I grew up eating my mom’s Asian Dumplings, my Polish husband has pulled me over to the greatness of the Polish variety: pierogies.
+Every culture has their dumpling, and while I grew up eating my mom’s Asian Dumplings, my Polish husband has pulled me over to the greatness of Polish dumplings: pierogies.

-Pierogies are mashed potato filled dumplings, and they can be flavored with all sorts of ingredients.
+Pierogies are mashed potato filled dumplings originating from Eastern Europe, and they can be flavored with all sorts of ingredients.
 Even though I see the value in tradition, I love playing around with flavor variations.
 The recipe I’ll share today is a more basic filling, but I’ll also share ideas below for more fillings you can try.

 What’s Great About This Recipe

-✅ The dough tastes great – With a full cup of sour cream in the dough, the dumplings have a great flavor and tenderness.
+The dough tastes great – With a full cup of sour cream in the pierogie dough, the dumplings have a great flavor and tenderness.
 The dough is just as good as the filling!